cfree14/freeR/README.md

 - Check the completeness of a dataframe: `?complete`
 - Extract linear regression info: `?r2`, `?pval`, `?slope`
 - Raise or lower a number to the nearest x: `?floor1`, `?ceiling1`
+- Round and format number to specified decimal place: `?roundf`
 - Make colors transparent: `?tcolor`
 - Interpolate expanded color palettes: `?colorpal`